zhaadayx/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Our paper idea is simple, so our costume device could easily match it.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+After acting out the details of turning on and off a light, we figure out that the light should be placed next to the doorknow for better visibility.

 ## Part C. Prototype the device